-Over the past twenty years Bletchley Park has become an internationally renowned heritage attraction, visited by people from around the world, which acknowledges the successes from the War and the people responsible for them.
+Over the past twenty years, Bletchley Park has become an internationally renowned heritage attraction, visited by people from around the world, which acknowledges the successes of the War and the people responsible for them.
 It celebrates their values: broad-minded patriotism; commitment; discipline; technological excellence.
-By presenting and explaining these achievements and these values, in the very place where they occurred, Bletchley Park brings together the dramatic history of the twentieth century with the challenges we face in the twenty first in our rapidly changing and technologically complex society.
+By presenting and explaining these achievements and these values, in the very place where they occurred, Bletchley Park brings together the dramatic history of the twentieth century with the challenges we face in the twenty-first in our rapidly changing and technologically complex society.

 The building is now hosting a special exhibition D-Day: Interception, Intelligence, Invasion.
 The exhibition includes an immersive film, based on newly declassified material, which shows how the intelligence effort coordinated at Bletchley Park helped specifically in the success of the D-Day landings at Normandy.